codeista/aw-rpc/README.md

 Create resupply on demand via context menu for APC and Blackboat

+fix loading loading multiple units to index value

-Select option to attack, capture, wait, destroy, join
+mouse or select option to join troops together

 Weather inc fog